Asola Bhatti Wildlife Sanctuary (Hidden Lakes), Leopard Corridor – Delhi

 Reptiles such as the monitor lizard, Indian cobra, and Russell’s viper can also be found here.
 The sanctuary is home to a wide variety of butterflies and insects, making it a great place for nature enthusiasts.

-Things to do near Asola Bhatti wildlife sanctuary
+Things to do near Asola Bhatti Wildlife Sanctuary

 Butterfly park

-Everyone loves butterfly colors.
+Everyone loves butterfly colours.
 To spread awareness about them, the Delhi government established a butterfly park in an area of 2.5 acres that houses different species of butterflies.
 The whole process of a butterfly flying between native plants, host plants, and nectar plants is beautiful to watch.

 Nursery